bobthemighty/codefiend-site/content/sipping-from-the-firehose.md

     print(entry)
 ```

-Now I can leave the Firehose to its default configuration, and read the results with a one-liner.
+Now I can leave the Firehose to its default configuration, skip the dumb lambdas, and read the results with a one-liner.